data-8/Gofer-Grader/docs/ok-test-format.md

 ## Example

 Lets' walk through an example!
-A demo file can be found [here](GoferDemo.zip).
+See [usage documentation](using.md) for a demo Docker image of this example.

 We want our students to find the total number of seconds in a decade & assign it to the variable `seconds_in_a_decade`.
 We want to progressively